sampayo/just-eat-restaurants/README.markdown

  * Name
  * Average rating
  * Restaurant logo
-* The restaurants should be ordered from highest average rating to lowest average rating
+* The restaurants should be ordered from highest average rating to lowest average rating.